A Wee Guide to Intangible Cultural Heritage

 Who has signed up?
 What has Scotland / the UK done about it so far?

-As of late 2022, 180 countries have ratified the UNESCO 2003 convention.
-Along with several majority anglophone countries, the UK has not yet signed up.
-However, in 2007 the Scottish Government indicated its desire to safeguard ICH in Scotland, and commissioned work to examine this.
+As of summer 2024, 183 countries have ratified the UNESCO 2003 convention.
+Along with several majority anglophone countries, the UK did not sign up initially.

 MGS hosts the ichscotland.org site which will soon be enhanced to become a national inventory for ICH in Scotland.